Sachintha-Sandaruwan-Bandara/BURGER-SHOP-POS-BACKEND-SPRING/README.md

 ## Overview

 The Burger Shop POS system is a full-stack application that facilitates the management of customers, items, and orders for a burger shop.
-The backend is built with Java, Spring, and MySQL, while the frontend is developed using HTML, CSS, and JavaScript.
+The backend is built with Java, Spring, and MySQL.
 It enables users to perform CRUD operations on customers and items, place orders, and view order details.

 ## Technologies Used